This post may contain affiliate links. Please see my disclosure policy for details.

 Beyond an Outlander location, Doune Castle has a fascinating history behind it.
 Doune translates in Gaelic to ‘fort’, so the area has a long history of fortifications and battlegrounds.

-The area surrounding Doune has historic roots which date all the way back to the Roman era, so there’s lot’s to learn about this gorgeous ruined castle while you’re here.
+The area surrounding Doune has historic roots which date all the way back to the Roman era, so there are lots of things to learn about this gorgeous ruined castle while you’re here.

 When and Why was Doune Castle built?